Innovative employee benefits, reward and recognition systems: when compensation isn't enough

-When an employee has worked for the same employer for a long period of time, they are entitled to long service leave (LSL) – an extended amount of paid leave, which is generally provided in addition to their paid annual leave entitlements.
-State laws regulate both how long an employee must be employed before they are entitled to LSL and how much time they are entitled to receive.
-In Victoria, for example, the Long Service Leave Act (2018) allows employees to apply for LSL after seven years of service.
+When an employee has worked for their employer for an ample period of time, they’re entitled to long service leave (LSL): an extended amount of paid leave generally provided in addition to paid annual leave entitlements.
+State laws regulate both how long an employee must be employed before they’re entitled to LSL and how much time they’re entitled to receive.
+In Victoria, for example, the Long Service Leave Act 2018 allows employees to apply for LSL after seven years of service.

 What benefits do employees want?

-Besides the minimum employee benefits in Australia ensured by the National Employment Standards and national minimum wage, many employers offer additional employee benefits – both to encourage employee loyalty and to attract new talent.
+Besides the minimum benefits in Australia ensured by the NES and national minimum wage, many employers offer additional employee benefits – both to encourage employee loyalty and to attract new talent.

-The types of employee benefits in Australian and international workplaces are diverse, ranging from workplace setups that are more urban playground than traditional office to progressive employee policies that are designed to enhance inclusivity and diversity.
+The types of employee benefits programs in Australian and international workplaces are diverse, ranging from workplace setups that resemble urban playgrounds to inclusivity and diversity initiatives.

 Flexible working arrangements

-Flexible working arrangements are fast becoming the new normal and are, as revealed by the Seek survey, one of the greatest employee benefits an employer can offer.
-Flexible working arrangements might include working remotely (e.g. from home), an adjustment to working hours (e.g. starting later to fit in the school drop-off), and job sharing and splitting shifts.
+Flexible working arrangements are fast becoming the new normal and are one of the greatest employee benefits an employer can offer.
+Flexible working arrangements might include working remotely (e.g. from home), adjusted working hours (e.g. starting later to fit in school drop-offs) and job sharing and splitting shifts.

 The value of flexible working arrangements

-When it comes to retaining staff and attracting new talent, the employee benefits offered by an employer are likely to become even more important.
-By 2025, around 75 per cent of the global workforce will comprise millennials, who, along with Generation Y, place great importance on having the option of flexible working arrangements.
+When it comes to retaining and attracting talent, employee benefits are likely to become even more important.
+By 2025, around 75 per cent of the global workforce will comprise millennials, who, along with Generation Z, place great importance on having the option of flexible working arrangements.

 A comfortable workplace environment

-The ways in which a workplace environment and experience can be improved for the well-being of employees are innumerable: coffee machines and wellness programs (e.g. lunchtime yoga, meditation rooms and gym memberships) are just the beginning.
+There are innumerable ways in which a workplace environment and experience can be improved for employee wellbeing.
+Coffee machines and wellness programs (e.g. lunchtime yoga, meditation rooms and gym memberships) are just the beginning.

-In addition to facilitating a positive workplace experience, employers are starting to show that they care about their employees’ well-being outside the office as well – often in unique ways.
-An employee who has just gotten a new pet might receive “Pawternity leave”, for example, or staff might receive so-called “doona days” – a no-questions-asked extra day off each year – in addition to standard leave entitlements.
-HSBC recently trialled the latter benefit as part of its wellness program, and perhaps unsurprisingly, the majority of the company’s staff took advantage of the opportunity, according to Business Insider Australia.
+In addition to facilitating a positive workplace experience, employers are starting to show that they care about their employees’ wellbeing outside the office – often in unique ways.
+An employee who has just gotten a new pet might receive “pawternity leave”, for example, or staff might receive “doona days” – no-questions-asked extra days off each year – in addition to standard leave entitlements.
+Another example is menstrual leave, which is increasingly being adopted by Australian businesses to support and normalise women experiencing menstruation issues.

 Extra leave entitlements

-It may be hard to believe, but some employers offer their employees unlimited leave.
-The Sydney Morning Herald reports that beyond the perks of an extra day off for one’s birthday or mental health days, some companies now leave it up to their staff to decide how many days they take off each year.
+It may be hard to believe that some employers offer their employees unlimited leave.
+Beyond mental health days or the perks of an extra day off for one’s birthday, some companies now leave it up to their staff to decide how many days they take off each year.

 Progressive employee benefits

-Employee benefits in Australia are increasingly progressive, particularly when it comes to big companies.
-In 2018, Westpac, one of Australia’s big four banks, introduced new policies that, in particular, benefit transgender and indigenous Australians.
+Australian employee benefits programs are increasingly progressive, particularly in big companies.
+In 2018, Westpac introduced new policies that benefit transgender and Indigenous Australians.

 Gender transition leave

-According to HRM, Westpac staff undergoing a sex or gender change are entitled to four weeks of paid transitional leave and up to a year of unpaid leave.
-In addition to this, Westpac has also made counselling and support services available.
-Deakin University in Australia also offers its staff 10 days of paid gender transition leave.
+Westpac staff who are undergoing a sex or gender change are entitled to four weeks of paid transitional leave and up to a year of unpaid leave.
+In addition to this, Westpac has made counselling and support services available to them.
+Other major Australian organisations that offer this leave include CSIRO.

 Sorry business leave

-“Sorry business” is the term used by Indigenous and Torres Strait Islander people to refer to the time of mourning after a death has occurred in the community, according to the Wujal Wujal Aboriginal Shire Council.
+“Sorry business” is a term used by Indigenous and Torres Strait Islander people to refer to the time of mourning after a death has occurred in the community.

 Australia’s most attractive employers